jlehtoma/temp/20160610/foi.md

 Based on the data collected by the Ministry of Education, Finland paid 128.9 million EUR subscription and other fees on scientific publishing during 2010-2015.

-It seems to me that open access publishing fees are not included, as I could not find some major open access players (PLoS, BMC) from the list.
+It seems to me that the data contains only the subscription fees, and not open access publishing fees, as I could not find some major open access players from the list.
+It was recently reported by [Naukkarinen (2016)](https://avointiede.fi/documents/10864/12232/Avoimen+julkaisemisen+tuen+malli/73838e9b-7924-446c-9c7a-cc8f759919bb) that in 2014 [18% of the articles in Finnish universities were published as open access](https://l.facebook.com/l.php?u=https%3A%2F%2Favointiede.fi%2Fdocuments%2F10864%2F12232%2FAvoimen%2Bjulkaisemisen%2Btuen%2Bmalli%2F73838e9b-7924-446c-9c7a-cc8f759919bb&h=-AQFlKomT).
+Importantly, it was also estimated that the costs would have been lower if all articles were published as Open Access (hypothetical 17 MEUR instead of the realized 22 MEUR).

 Information is also available on the [agreement type](table/cost_by_type.csv), organization type, and [subscription